iArtie/BindingsNamesForIDA/README.md

 Now your functions will be named within IDA!

 Remember that those that do not have addresses in their "GeometryDash.bro" file will not appear renamed

 ![step12](assets/step13.png)

-# Amazin!
+# Amazing!
 It would be great if you supported me by giving the repository a star, tysm <3